utdata/icj-setting-up/macintosh-01.md

 ### Saving your Github credentials

 There are ways you can tell your computers to save your Github username/password.
 If you are using your own machine, I suggest this first one, setting up SSH keys.
-If that proves difficult, try the second option.
+It appears complicated, but it isn't too bad and you only have to do it once.

 - I use these directions to create [SSH keys](https://help.github.com/articles/connecting-to-github-with-ssh/) on my machine so I'm never asked for a password.
 It is not as scary as it looks, though there is some command-line foo to execute.
   - During this process, you'll be asked to save the location of the rsa_id.
 Just hit return to save the default location.
   - You'll be asked to set a password for the file.
-Just leave this blank and hit return.
+JUST LEAVE THE PASSWORD BLANK and hit return.
 It may ask you a couple of times.
   - At the end of the installation, it will give a path to the rsa_id file.
 We might need to open this file in the next step to copy it.
 Ask for help at this step.

 ### Add the SSH key to Github

 - Follow [these directions](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/) to add your key to Github.
+- TEST: From your Terminal, do `ssh -T git@github.com` to test the SSH keys.
+If you are asked about "RSA key fingerprint", say yes.
+In the end, you should have a success message like: "Hi username!
+You've successfully authenticated, but GitHub does not provide shell access."

 ### Alternative to SSH keys

 (If you can't set up SSH, you can reduce the number of times you have to enter your Github name/password by [caching your password](https://help.github.com/articles/caching-your-github-password-in-git/).
-We'll have to use this method for lab computers.)
+If you use a lab computer, you'll have to use this method.)

 ## Installing bash-git-prompt